mercadopago/devsite-docs/guides/checkout-api-v2/integrate-pse.en.md

 >
 > Important
 >
-> For this step, when making the request via API or SDKs, it is necessary to send your Private Key - Access token.
+> For this step, when making the request via API or SDKs, it is necessary to send your Private Key (`access_token`).

 [[[
 ```php